-The Annuity Settlement Option may also be effective for minor children or mentally infirm beneficiaries.
+The annuity settlement option may also be effective for minor children or for beneficiaries with an impairment in mental functions.
 However, instead of naming these people directly as a beneficiary, a trustee (such as a family member) should be named “in trust for” these individuals.

 The bottom line

 If you don’t want to risk transferring your assets in one large lump sum after your death, you should take the necessary steps now to protect your estate.
 For those who prefer a highly structured approach, a formal trust should be investigated.
-If you prefer a simpler approach, the Annuity Settlement Option from Manulife Investments may be just what you’re looking for.
+If you prefer a simpler approach, the annuity settlement option from Manulife Investment Management may be just what you’re looking for.

 1 In Saskatchewan, jointly held property and insurance policies with a named beneficiary are included on the application for probate despite the fact that these assets don’t flow through the estate and aren’t subject to probate fees.